Who: Lisa Gilbee

 Organic: Certified Biodynamic

-This wine is a blend of 85% Primitivo and 15% Negroamaro, made from 40-year-old vines.
-Hand harvested in to small baskets and fermented at 28 degrees Celsius.
+Method of fermentation: Hand harvested in to small baskets and fermented at 28 degrees Celsius.
 Aged in Allier oak barrels for 12 months, and then an additional 8 months in bottle before release.

 Lisa Gilbee has lived in Manduria for 12 years.
 She is Australian, married to an Italian.
 They have two young kids.
 She travels around the world making wine for other people, and also makes wine for a large Puglian winery.
 But Manduria is home, close to the seas, where they can make wine the way she wants.